 The Corporate Governance & Nominations Committee gathers suggestions as to individuals who may be available to meet the Board's future needs from a variety of sources, such as past and present directors, stockholders, colleagues and other parties with which a member of the Corporate Governance & Nominations Committee or the Board has had business dealings and undertakes a preliminary review of the individuals suggested.
 Candidates recommended by stockholders will be considered in the same manner as other candidates.
-At such times as the Corporate Governance & Nominations Committee determines that a relatively near-term need exists and the Corporate Governance & Nominations Committee believes that an individual's qualities and skills would complement the then existing mix of directors, the Corporate Governance & Nominations Committee or its Chair will contact the individual.
+At such times as the Corporate Governance & Nominations Committee determines that a relatively near-term need exists and the Corporate Governance & Nominations Committee or its Chair will contact the individual.
 The Chair will, after such contact, discuss the individual with the Corporate Governance & Nominations Committee.
-Based on the Corporate Governance & Nominations Committee or the Corporate Governance & Nominations Committee determines whether to nominate the individual for election as a director.
+Based on the Corporate Governance & Nominations Committee's evaluation of potential nominees and the Company's needs, the Corporate Governance & Nominations Committee determines whether to nominate the individual for election as a director.
 While the Corporate Governance & Nominations Committee has not, in the past, engaged any third-party firm or consultant to identify or evaluate nominees, in accordance with its charter, may do so in the future.